 This module covers the fundamental principles of modern electrical energy systems, including three-phase analysis, electric generators, electric loads, and power electronic converters.
 Upon completion of this course, students will be able to analyse, model, and predict the performance of energy systems and devices including single-phase and three-phase systems, transformers, and various types of generators.
 Students will also learn how different components in a power system co-operate and affect each other.
 Past and current practices, as well as trends in the operation of modern power systems will be covered.

 The module is designed specifically to help students develop a broad systems perspective and an understanding of the principal elements of electrical energy systems.
-Furthermore, lectured materials are relevant to PE exams.
 The expectation is that students completing the module will be able to handle adequately the electrical aspects of a broad range of application topics.
-This will serve as the foundation for higher-level topics in power engineering.
-Furthermore, and most important, they will be prepared to work effectively with electrical engineers on joint solutions to complex problems.
+This module serves as the foundation for higher-level topics in power engineering.
+Furthermore, and most important, students will impart the necessary skills to solve real-life complex problems.

 EE5702 - Advanced Power Systems Analysis

 This module for M.Sc. and Ph.D. students aspiring to specialize in power engineering, provides a comprehensive view of modern power system operations.
 Students are made aware of the latest industry problems and adept at synthesizing new information to solve them.
 The lecture materials detail state-of-the-art topics including synchrophasor, linear state estimator, and stability of inverter-based resources.
 Real-life case studies supplemented with theoretical explanations are utilized to develop students’ critical thinking and advanced analytical skills.